josephdprince/Library-System/README.md

  > Instructions on installing and running your application
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ Our project was tested through the use of googletest to implement a multitude of unit tests that ensure the functionality of every function in each class.